goncalvpedro/AutomagicaHub/README.md

 Here's a brief overview of the projects available in this repository:

-## Projects

-Here's a brief overview of the projects available in this repository:

 1. **SAP Exportation using VBA or Python**
 - VBA Script to initialize, filter and extract data from any SAP Transaction
 - Python code just to run the macro as a plus (not necessary)